stitchit/StitchIt/README.md

  2. Homography and Blending (Sai Harshini)

 The base for our project is an open source image stiching code called OpenPano.
-OpenPano is a well-written code, therefore requiring more innovative and indirect ways of parallelizing the code.
+OpenPano is a well-written code, therefore requiring more innovative and indirect ways of optimization.

-### PART1 - Keypoint Detection and Feature Descriptors
+### PART 1 - Keypoint Detection and Feature Descriptors

    * The Difference of Gaussian calculation was vectorized using SSE instrinsics.
    * The Gaussian Blurring is a large component of the code execution.
 So, efforts were made to optimize this blurring :